 Most of the boomers who have bought cottages are living in them.
 Simultaneously, there are many more that have made up their mind to sell their property in the city and move to the cottages permanently.
 As Toronto life becomes more hectic and busy, people have started looking for tranquility in the countryside, far from the ever-increasing crowd.

-Further with the city living costs constantly heading north, we should be witnessing people renting out their houses inside the city and buying dwellings in the countryside.
+With cost of living in the city constantly heading north, we will see people renting out their houses inside the city and buying dwellings in the countryside.
 This is an inevitable and logical fallout of economics identical to the pattern we see in big cities like New York.

 Photo by Tony Webster